rodic/easy-validation/README.md

 # Easy Validation

-A TypeScript library for string validation.
+A TypeScript validation library.
 The lib use a subset of [validator.js](https://github.com/chriso/validator.js) validators, but it can use any function that validates string or string array and returns boolean or boolean promise.

 Example in plain JS.